Know Yourself (Socrates)

 We have been successful in painting, music, architecture, medicine or many other things, albeit in our own way.
 But let’s come to the moment when we are closest to destruction / extinction.
 We humans make up only 0.01% of all living things on earth. however, we caused the extinction of over 80% of other living things, such as plants or animals.

-In other words, even though we are much less than them in numbers – being stupid in this regard will be a factor, of course – we do not know ourselves to consume and destroy everything.
+In other words, even though we are much less than them in numbers – being stupid in this regard will be a factor,.
+Of course – we do not know ourselves to consume and destroy everything.

-If we take the time that the world has existed until today as a day, that is, 24 hours, and think about it, unfortunately you are in the last second of this day.
+If we take the time that the world has existed until today as a day, that is, 24 hours, and think about it.
+Unfortunately you are in the last second of this day.

 That’s why – I think – in recent years everyone has been trying to get away from the world, to get rid of it, to go to space, to Mars or something.
 It’s over here.
 They created their own dumpsters.
 We created our dumpsters.